 The reasons why users can't understand the dashboard

 Insights for potential solutions

 1. We need to revise the dashboard structure to avoid intelligence overwhelming

-2. The dashboard Structure needs to be changed to tell a more clear story
+2. The dashboard Structure needs to be changed to tell a clear story

-3. Minimize and revise the dashboard content help user understand
+3. Minimize and revise the dashboard content to help the user understand

-4. The understanding of potential chart is the key to understanding the dashboard
+4. Understanding the concept of the potential increase and decrease is the key to understanding the dashboard

 Most of our objectives were standard such as: User satisfaction rate, maintenance efforts, lower bounce rate, higher conversion rate.
 But I am more excited about the following metrics: